MezoneOrange/Weather-Services-Aggregator-Java/README.md

 Prints response code of each resource through method `getListOfServices()`.

 Creates the stream that read input that would send through the terminal.
 Asks the user to input a city name and returns weather forecast from each resource if it was found through method `getForecast(String city)`.
 Asks while user don't send an empty string.
-When user enters an empty string, stream will be closed and application closed.
+When user enters an empty string, stream will be closed and application exits.

 ###### author Dmitry Shelukhin